CupCupRay/IERG6130/README.md

 ### Challenge

-- **Huge action space**, which is almost equivalent to the state space.
+- **Huge action space**, the agent need to decide not only which channel to go, but also when to send the packet.
 - **Dynamic environment**, the attacked channels may switch due to the attacker's strategy, meanwhile, the attacker's strategy may also change from time to from.
 - **Delayed reward**, the agent will receive the ACK signal from the target after sending another packet.